shsagir/play-area-sync/docs/ssh-keys.md

 ---

 Your public SSH keys are used to authenticate you with a variety of fortrabbit services such as **[deploying via Git](git)**, [accessing live logs](logging) and [remote MySQL access](mysql#toc-remote-mysql-access).
 So, in other words: No SSH keys installed, no fun with fortrabbit — it's quite crucial to get this part right.

 The goals here:

-1. Create an SSH key pair (RSA keys) consisting of public and private key.
+1. Create an SSH key pair consisting of public and private key.
 2. Store the keys on the right location, so that your Operating System can make use of them.